gyfbianhuanyun/brain-data-with-age/README.md

-# Introduction (our work)
+# Age Estimation From fMRI Data Using Recurrent Neural Network

-We use a deep learning network Gated Recurrent Unit (GRU) to analyze functional magnetic resonance imaging (fMRI) data from the human brain at rest to estimate the age of the subject.
+Use a deep learning network Gated Recurrent Unit (GRU) to analyze functional magnetic resonance imaging (fMRI) data from the human brain at rest to estimate the age of the subject.

 ## Data Sources

-We train our model using 795 publicly available fMRI images at rest.
+Use 795 publicly available fMRI images at rest.
 There are 26 projects.
 Among them, 25 projects are from the [1000 Functional Connectomes Project](http://fcon_1000.projects.nitrc.org/fcpClassic/FcpTable.html).
 The remaining project has 369 samples from the [Southwest University Adult Lifespan Dataset](http://fcon_1000.projects.nitrc.org/indi/retro/sald.html).

 ## Tool

-We use the FMRIB software library (FSL) to preprocess fMRI data.
+Use the FMRIB software library (FSL) to preprocess fMRI data.
 And we write our GRU model using PyTorch.

 ### FSL